 Getting legal and financial advice if you’re splitting up

-Mediators act as an impartial party to help you and your partner sort out who will take care of the children, alongside financial matters.
+Other options you might want to explore include mediation, with mediators acting as an impartial party to help you and your partner sort out who will take care of the children, alongside financial matters.
 They won’t take sides or give you advice.
-Their aim is to help you both move towards an agreement and keep the situation as calm and amicable as possible.
+Their aim is to help you both move towards an agreement and keep the situation as calm as possible.

 In England or Wales you can find a mediator through the Family Mediation Council website or the National Family Mediation website.
 In Northern Ireland you can find someone through Family Mediation NI.
 For mediation in Scotland have a look at Relationships Scotland.